Hari-Arunachalam/SIVET-Cafeteria-Survey-Dashboard/README.md

     python Cleaning.py
     ```

-4. Open the Tableau dashboard file (`dashboard.twbx`) in Tableau Desktop or Tableau Public to view the visualizations.
+4. Open the Tableau dashboard file (`Survey_Dashboard.twbx`) in Tableau Desktop or Tableau Public to view the visualizations.

 ## Tools and Libraries